 When it comes to the contents of your Texas Monthly Notice forms, therefore, there is a lot of flexibility.
 And, in fact, it’s possible that instead of preparing a formal notice, you could actually just send a copy of your statement or billing in the usual and customary form.

-Nevertheless, it’s a good idea and a best practice to clearly communicate about the debt, the project, and the laws being used in your Texas Monthly Notice.
+Nevertheless, it’s a good idea and a best practice to clearly communicate about the debt, the project, and the laws that apply to your Texas Monthly Notice.
 You don’t want to be in a situation where you’re wondering (or fighting about) whether the notice was sufficient or not.

 Here are Free Downloads for Texas Monthly Notice Forms.
-These forms are prepared by construction attorneys and payment experts, and have withstood the test of tens of thousands of uses:
+Construction attorneys and payment experts prepare these forms, and they stand the test of tens of thousands of uses: